 AS PUBLISHED IN YOUR INVESTMENT PROPERTY MAGAZINE (CLICK HERE)

-Investors might be attracted to buying brand-new properties because of government-initiated incentives, but it’s a decision that can have consequences, said a buyer’s agent in Brisbane.
+Investors might be attracted to purchasing brand new property because of government-initiated incentives, but it’s a decision that can have consequences, said a buyer’s agent in Brisbane.

-“There are benefits for government to incentivise brand-new properties because, of course, the building and construction industry is very important to our economy and various levels of government make money through new development through costs such as local infrastructure charges, stamp duties and GST, for example,” Melinda Jennison, Brisbane buyer’s agent at Streamline Property, told Your Investment Property.
+“There are benefits for government to incentivise purchasing brand new property because, of course, the building and construction industry is very important to our economy and various levels of government make money through new development through costs such as local infrastructure charges, stamp duties and GST, for example,” Melinda Jennison, Brisbane buyer’s agent at Streamline Property, told Your Investment Property.

 Brand-new homes are commonly situated in new land estates, which are most often located on the fringes of capital cities.
 In these areas, numerous lands are available.
 It follows that an ongoing supply of new dwellings is assured for many years.